-For pipe and chamber materials, due to economic concerns, we think PVC will be the best choice by far, even though it has a higher friction.
-Furthermore, in order to protect the PVC pipe from the pressure applied by the operator, a support for the pipe is need; we found angle iron to be the best option in terms of price and ease-of-use.
+For pipe and chamber materials, due to economic concerns, we think PVC will be the best choice by far, even though it has a higher friction than steel piping.
+Angle iron is placed alongside the PVC pipe in order for steel pipes to be welded on to create a support frame for the lever.
 Thus, we have decided to use a mixture of PVC pipe, steel, and angle iron for the construction of both the lever piston pump and treadle pump.
 In our initial designs the pump casing will primarily be made of PVC pipe whereas the frame support will be made of angle iron and lever systems will be made of steel.
 We purchased some other miscellaneous materials such as a piston rod, pulley, PVC plastic sheeting, concrete, and rope as needed to complete our prototype.

 In order to keep our aim at the ease of manufacturability in Honduras, constraints limit the membrane material to only a few options in the diaphragm pump.
-The difficulty of finding a working membrane is that in order to attain the best results the diaphragm pump has to have a good degree of elasticity, while at the same time it has to have the ability to retain large pressure force over time.
+The difficulty of finding a working membrane is that in order to attain the best results the membrane has to have a good degree of elasticity and the ability to maintain a pressure differential equivalent to 2 to 3 m of head.
 Our initial choice for the membrane, due to its availability, was an inner tube from a motor vehicle’s tire.
 We could also use the materials from swimming or rafting tubes.

-Inspired by most materials used for commercial diaphragm pumps, we did a research on rubber and found that butyl rubber has been used in many applications requiring an airtight environment.
+Inspired by most materials used for commercial diaphragm pumps, we found that butyl rubber has been used in many applications requiring an airtight environment.
 It is used for the bladders in basketballs, footballs, soccer balls and other inflatable balls.
-Subsequently we believed that using a soccer ball or basketball by taking the bladder of the ball and sealing it on the top of the pump (which can be easily found) would allow us access to a membrane that would serve our purposes in the diaphragm pump.
+Subsequently we have hypothesized that using a soccer ball or basketball by taking the bladder of the ball and sealing it on the top of the pump would allow us access to a membrane that would serve our purposes in the diaphragm pump.
+This could be the basis for further research that could make our pump more accessible in Honduras.

-However, after another round of research, we have found that santoprene has been used as membrane in lots of pumps for potable water as well.
-It’s a mixture of rubber and polypropylene, which is another type of plastic.
-It has similar elasticity and flexibility to rubber, which fulfills the requirements for our diaphragm pump.
+Santoprene, another potential membrane material, is used in pumps for potable water.
+Santoprene is a mixture of rubber and polypropylene and has similar elasticity and flexibility to rubber, which fulfills the requirements for our diaphragm pump.
 More importantly, it is uniformly created for purposes similar to ours and is not expensive.
 Thus we decided to use santoprene as the membrane for testing instead of looking for a soccer ball bladder.
 We have purchased a few pieces of varying thickness from McMaster-Carr, and will test for its feasibility in our prototype diaphragm pump.

 Silicon is another possible material for the diaphragm membrane and can be purchased through McMaster-Carr if needed.

-In the future when we have tested for the durability and feasibility of our current materials, we will check the availability of materials, especially supply of santoprene, in Honduras, if santoprene is feasible, or we will continue the research on materials and see if there are any better options.
+In the future when we have tested for the durability and feasibility of our current materials, we will check the availability of materials, especially supply of santoprene, in Honduras.
+If santoprene is unfeasible, we will continue the research on materials and see if there are any better options.

 Experimental Apparatus